Therapy Services

 • or the one who holds everything together

-Even in adulthood, these early dynamics can continue to shape:
+Even in adulthood, these early imprints can shape:

 • your relationships